-Carpal tunnel syndrome occurs when the median nerve is compressed where the palm meets the arm.
-Multiple factors may contribute to the development of carpal tunnel syndrome: there is rarely a single cause.
-Depending on the extent, severity and degree of nerve compression, surgery may provide the best chance for improvement of symptoms.
-Surgery is performed to relieve symptoms and to (hopefully) prevent irreversible loss of nerve function.
-Hand rehabilitation after surgery may be necessary in a small percentage of patients.
+Depending on the severity, extent, severity and degree of nerve compression, surgery may provide the best chance for improvement of symptoms.
+Surgery is performed to relieve symptoms and to prevent irreversible loss of nerve function.
+Physiotherapy including Hand rehabilitation post surgery may be necessary in a small number of patients.

 *Disclaimer: Plastic & Cosmetic Surgery Results Can Vary Significantly Between Patients.
 In terms of results and expectations, there are numerous variables with every patient, each surgery and every recovery and healing period.
 For more information click to read our full Disclaimer